toryas/serverless-glue/README.md

 # Serverless Glue

+---
+## Update Version 2.0.0

+I set out to revive this project by refactoring the code, to keep it clean and easy to understand.

+The principal changes are:

+## [2.0.0] - 2021-11-29
+### Changed
+- Refactoring code from JS to TS, and restructured folders.
+- Plugin`s configuration get out from *custom* level in serverless.yml now are in root of file.
+- Remove redundant level *job* in jobs config.
+- **script** attribute are rename to ***scriptPath**
+- Remove redundant level *Conections* in **Conections** config.
+- Remove redundant level trigger from triggers config.
+- Rename **job** attribute to **action** in trigger config.
+### Fixed
+- Improve documentation for **Conections** config.

+---

-This is a plugin for Serverless framework that provide the posibliti to deploy AWS Glue Jobs
+This is a plugin for Serverless framework that provide the posibliti to deploy AWS Glue Jobs and Triggers

 ## Install